 Since our Okanagan campus is located within the City of Kelowna, all development on campus is subject to the City’s bylaws, permit regulations and approval process.
 We work in tandem with the City of Kelowna to ensure that the campus develops in line with the needs of our students, faculty and staff as well as the community at large.

-On campus, The UBC Okanagan Campus Plan, UBC Okanagan Design Guidelines, and UBC Okanagan Public Realm Plan, in support of UBC’s strategic plan and academic mission, guide the physical planning of UBC Okanagan, provide the foundation for developing and evaluating proposed physical changes, and help shape the University’s form, character and landscape.
-Supplementing these plans, are the UBC Sign Standards and Guidelines, which establish a palette of consistent sign types and specifications for all exterior campus signage.
+On campus, the UBC Okanagan Campus Plan, and the UBC Okanagan Design Guidelines, in support of UBC’s strategic plan and academic mission, guide the physical planning of UBC Okanagan, provide the foundation for developing and evaluating proposed physical changes, and help shape the University’s form, character and landscape.
+Supplementing these plans, are the UBC Wayfinding: Exterior Signage Standards and Guidelines, which establish a palette of consistent sign types and specifications for all exterior campus signage.

 In conformance with the City of Kelowna’s requirements, the Wildland Fire Management Plan aims to reduce the threat of wildfire and informs development and natural landscape management on campus.